Help & support

 Rest assured, when you check your score with us, it's a 'soft' enquiry (see below) – so your score won't be affected simply by checking.

-CBA New Digital Businesses Pty Ltd, trading as Credit Savvy, helps Australians access, understand, leverage and protect their credit reputation.
-It's a free consumer initiative, and part of the CommBank Group.
+CBA New Digital Businesses Pty Ltd, trading as Credit Savvy, is part of the CommBank Group and has powered the Credit Score Hub since 2022.

 Experian is one of Australia's official credit reporting bodies.
 It collects and aggregates information about people and businesses.

-CommBank pays Experian a fee to provide this service.
+Credit Savvy pays Experian a fee to provide this service for customers in the Credit Score Hub.
 However, there's no charge to you.

 A hard enquiry is when a lender checks your credit file before approving you for a loan (like a mortgage, car loan or credit card).